dotnet/docfx/docs/designs/conceptual-localization.md

   - 😄 public contribution workflow maybe easy and permission per branch can be implemented
   - 😭 it brings to many branches to maintains, imagine that we have 64+ locales for one small repo.
   - 😭 it may have a little bigger impact to ops backend service because current **'master' and 'live' are hardcoded everywhere**.
   - 😭 hard to apply localization fix/changes to all locales(just like now, you need a script to pull/add/commit/push 64+ times)

+**Anwswer**: We are going to use `branch` model.

 ### Combine all localization content in one repo or multiple repos?